 |High school diploma or equivalent|

-Boilermakers perform physically demanding and dangerous work.
-Many boilermakers must travel to worksites and live away from home for long periods.
+Boilermakers perform physically demanding work.
+They may travel to worksites and be away from home for extended periods.

 The median annual wage for boilermakers was $62,060 in May 2016.